Wiechciu/bookini/README.md

-# hotel

-NAMES:
-	>Bookini<
-	CheckMate
-	ReserVibe
-	VibInn

-FIX:
-	CustomerAutoFillComponent - remake as LineEdit extension class

-TODO:
+# Booking System Development Notes

+## ✅ FIXES

+- Refactor `CustomerAutoFillComponent` as a subclass of `LineEdit`

+---

+## 🧩 TODO

+### 📋 Booking Features
-	Auto-fill customer data from previous bookings
+- Auto-fill customer data from previous bookings
+- Implement waiting list feature:
+  - Customers waiting for cancellations
-	Waiting list - customers who are waiting for cancellation of other bookings Additional calendar row at the beginning showing waiting list - bookings with only date w/o room selected
+  - Add additional calendar row at the top showing waiting list (bookings with only a date and no room selected)

-	implement cancelling bookings
+- Implement booking cancellation functionality
+- Allow jumping to a specific entered date in the calendar

+### 🖼️ UI/UX Improvements
-	jump to entered date in the calendar save layout of split containers and load on start room management
+- Save layout of split containers and restore on app start

+### 🏨 Room Management
-		add possibility to change room params and add/remove rooms occupancy reports
+- Add ability to change room parameters
+- Add/remove rooms dynamically

+### 📊 Reporting
-		add occupancy overview per day in the calendar (new row) add chart for month
+- Add occupancy overview per day in the calendar (new row)
-	optimize
-		don't load all database records, only the latest don't recalculate overbookings on each bookings update tutorial explaining functions and tips and tricks should run at the first start of the app

-MAYBE:
+- Include a monthly occupancy chart

+### 🚀 Optimization
+- Load only the latest records from the database (avoid loading everything)
+- Avoid recalculating overbookings on every booking update

+### 🧑‍🏫 Tutorial
+- Add an interactive tutorial explaining features, tips, and tricks
+- Should run on the first launch of the app

+---

+## 💡 MAYBE

-	Make bookings in the calendar view its own object instead of coloring calendar fields
+- Refactor bookings in the calendar view into their own objects, instead of simply coloring calendar fields